Reuven Bulka: Awards and honours

 Bulka was a recipient of the 125th Anniversary of the Confederation of Canada Medal (January 1993) as well as the Beryl Plumptre Award of Excellence from the Kidney Foundation of Canada, Eastern Ontario Branch (1998).
 He was also awarded the Gilbert Greenberg Distinguished Service Award of the Ottawa Jewish Community (1999), the Mayor's Award for Community Service (1999), the Bronfman Medal from the Canadian Jewish Congress.
-He was named the honorary principal of SAR Academy in Riverdale, New York in February 2009.
+He was named the honorary principal of SAR Academy in Riverdale, New York, in February 2009.

-In 2006 Rabbi Bulka was awarded an honorary Doctorate of Laws from Carleton University, and on February 18, 2010, he was awarded the Key to the City of Ottawa.
+In 2006 Bulka was awarded an honorary Doctorate of Laws from Carleton University, and on February 18, 2010, he was awarded the Key to the City of Ottawa.
 He also received Queen Elizabeth II's Silver Jubilee Medal, Golden Jubilee Medal, and Diamond Jubilee Medal.
 He was appointed to the Order of Canada on June 28, 2013.

 He was awarded the Canadian Forces Medallion for Distinguished Service for "inspiring sermons, venerable presence and meaningful messages to Canadians during the National Remembrance Day ceremonies from the steps of the National War Memorial, Ottawa, Ontario, over many years."

-Controversy regarding views on homosexuality

-Bulka's reception of an honorary doctorate from Carleton University generated protests from the University's Students' Association and others due to Bulka's past association with the National Association for Research & Therapy of Homosexuality, a group promoting the practice of conversion therapy, on whose Scientific Advisory Committee he sat in 2004.